 Choose soil that contains enough favorable matters and other helpful microorganisms like earthworms.

 We have already noted that tomatoes are relatively easy to grow.
-However, it is not easy to grow in containers.
+However, tomatoes aren't easy to grow in containers.
 The good news is that there are some tips that can help you get better results.
 These include:

 - Use bigger containers.
 The roots of tomatoes will often grow in the first 12 inches of soil before spreading out.
 This is why you need a pot that is at least 2 square feet.